Deglur

-apart from this most of the people from Telangana come to degloor for their essential services specifically for the medical related services.
+apart from this most of the people from bordering towns in Telangana come to Deglur for their essential services, like medicine.

 Geography

 Deglur is situated near where the Telangana, Maharashtra and Karnataka boundaries meet.
 The Telangana-Maharashtra state boundary is around 1.5 km away from the city center.
 The town borders several villages, including Taakli (North), Kawalgaon (West-South) and Mirzapur (East-South).

-It is touching Telangana and Karnataka states.So people here can speak fluent Telugu and Kannada along with Marathi.
-Various castes people live in this region.
-Deglur maybe not the big city/town but the people here are so humble and polite to each other.
+It is nearby the states of Telangana and Karnataka, and as a result people here can speak fluent Telugu and Kannada along with Marathi.

 Economy

-The primary occupation is agriculture (particularly farming), with output predominantly sugarcane, cotton, grains and bananas.
+The primary occupation is agriculture (particularly farming), with output being predominantly sugarcane, cotton, grains and bananas.
 The town is also known for its cloth market and gold jewellery.

 Demography

 As of the 2011 India census, Deglur has a population of 54,493, with males accounting for 51% of the population.
 Deglur City has an average literacy rate of 79%, lower than the national average of 82%, of which the male literacy rate is 86% and the female literacy rate is 72%.
 In Degloor, 14% of the population are under 6 years of age.